Alexander-Calderon/nuevo/README.md

 # 'Fork Me On GitLab' Ribbons

-## The HTML
+## About

-Copy and paste this html onto the page you want the ribbon to appear
+- Copy and paste the html of your desired ribbon onto the web page you want the ribbon to appear.

+- You have full control over the color, rotation and placement.

+- It's just html and css.

+- No external images or scripts.

 ### Black on Hot Pink - Top Right
 ![Black on Hot Pink - Top Right](boptr.gif)